Relating nets and factorization algebras of observables: free field theories: Comparing the definitions

 Modulo $\hbar$, this isomorphism agrees with the isomorphism of classical models.

 In fact, on each $\Ocal \in \Caus(\Mcal)$, the map $\iota^q$ is an isomorphism of cochain complexes

 determined by the analytic structure of the equations of motion.
-Under this identification, the factorization structure of $\Acal$ agrees with the time-ordered version of the product $\star_{G^{\mathrm C}}$ on~$\fA$. \end{thm}
+Under this identification, the factorization structure of $\Acal$ agrees with the time-ordered version of the product $\star_{G^{\mathrm C}}$ on~$\fA_\pol$. \end{thm}

+The second part of the quantum comparison theorem is likely cryptic at the moment, as it involves the notations $\alpha_{\partial_{G^{\rm D}}}$ and $\star_{G^{\mathrm C}}$ and the terminology ``time-ordered products'' that we have not yet introduced.
+We will explain these in the next section, as they are the key to understanding how the two approaches to QFT relate.
+We wish to clarify now, however, the main thrust of the theorem.

-In other words, the factorization algebra $\Acal$ knows information equivalent to the QFT model $\fA$.
+To paraphrase the theorem, the factorization algebra $\Acal$ knows information equivalent to the QFT model $\fA$.
 Conversely, one can recover from $\fA$, the precosheaf structure of $\Acal$ restricted to~$\Caus(\Mcal)$.
 (This assertion is true when one uses the cochain-level refinement of $\fA$, as we will see below when reviewing the explicit FR construction.)

-What is more important is that there is a natural way to identify the algebra structures on either side.
+What is even more important is that there is a natural way to identify the algebra structures on either side.
 We will show that one can read off the FR deformation quantization $\fA$ from the CG factorization algebra $\Acal$ and conversely.
-But this second part of the quantum comparison theorem is likely cryptic at the moment, as it involves the notation $\alpha_{\partial_{G^{\rm D}}}$ and terminology ``time-ordered products'' that we have not yet introduced.
-These, however, are the key to understanding how the two approaches to QFT relate, so we now discuss them in some detail.